 Different combinations of immunotherapies may interact to fight back against cancer in new or more powerful ways.
 Doctors also pair immunotherapies with traditional cancer treatments such as chemotherapy or radiation.

-Since 2006, researchers have launched more than 3,300 trials to test just one type of immunotherapy called checkpoint inhibitors.
+One type of immunotherapy is called checkpoint inhibitors.
 These are drugs that open “checkpoints” that cancer cells hide behind to evade attacks from your immune system.

 More than three out of four immunotherapy trials today are testing checkpoint inhibitors with other types of treatment.
 This approach may help shrink many types of cancer.
 The treatment may work longer and with fewer side effects than some other types of cancer treatment.

 The FDA has approved more than a dozen combinations of checkpoint inhibitors for different types of cancers.
-The first FDA-approved pairing of two immunotherapies was 2 checkpoint inhibitors (ipilimumab plus nivolumab).
+The first FDA-approved pairing of two immunotherapies was two checkpoint inhibitors (ipilimumab plus nivolumab).

 Doctors have used this combo for melanoma for many years.
 It has helped even in cases where the cancer has spread to the brain.